Managing Installed Apps

 Click Migrate existing applications to migrate all installed applications to the new applications pool.

-Migrate existing applications only affects data saved in the apps dataset, such as the installed app loacation and iXvolume storage.
-Data in mounted host paths is migrated.
+Migrate existing applications only affects data saved in the apps dataset, such as the app image and iXvolume storage.
+Data in mounted host paths is not migrated.

-Select Remove iXVolumes to delete hidden app storage from the apps pool.
-Select Force-Remove iXVolumes to delete app storage created on TrueNAS 24.04 and migrated to 24.10 or later.
-Proceed with caution as this option removes both legacy Kubernetes and current Docker data for the application.
+- Force-remove iXVolumes — deletes app storage created on TrueNAS 24.04 and migrated to 24.10 or later.
+Only shown when Remove iXVolumes is selected.
+This action removes both legacy Kubernetes and current Docker data for the application and cannot be undone.

-Select Remove Images to prune Docker images of the deleted app.
+- Remove Images — prunes Docker images of the deleted app.

 Apps on the Installed screen, showing either the Deploying or Running status, can be stopped using the stop button on the Applications table row for the app.